Larnaca International Airport: Facilities

 The airport has one primary state-of-the-art passenger terminal.
 Departures are accommodated on the upper level, while arrivals are accommodated at the ground level.
-The old terminal serves as a "VIP terminal", which is used for visiting heads of state, some private aviation, and for cargo.
-The airport utilises a single large apron for all passenger aircraft.
+The old terminal was renovated and is privately operated by Skylink Services Ltd who manage and operate a "VIP terminal", which is used for executive aircraft and for visiting heads of state, and other non commercial aircraft.
+The airport utilises a single large apron for all passenger aircraft, with another apron serving cargo, aircraft storage, and VIP operations.
 The concept architectural design of the passenger terminal was developed by French architects at Aéroports de Paris (ADP) with Sofréavia in France.

 A €650 million upgrade of the Larnaca and Paphos airports was completed in 2006.
 The international tender was won by Hermes Airports, a French-led group.
 The consortium is made up of Bouygues Batiment International (22%) Egis Projects (20%), the Cyprus Trading Corporation (a local retail group-10%), Iacovou Brothers (a local contractor-10%), Hellenic Mining (10%), Vancouver Airport Services (10%), Ireland's Dublin Airport Authority (Aer Rianta International) (10%), Charilaos Apostolides (a local construction company-5%) and Nice Côte d'Azur Airport (3%).
-Hermes Airports built new passenger terminals and plans to extend the runways at both airports under a 25-year concession.

 A new terminal building opened on 7 November 2009.
 It has 16 jetways (boarding bridges), 67 check-in counters, 8 self check-in kiosks, 48 departure gates, and 2,450 parking spots.
-The new terminal can handle 7.5 million passengers per year.
+The terminal was designed to handle 7.5 million passengers per year, and operates in excess of this.
 Infrastructure also features a large engineering hangar, a cargo terminal, and separate facilities for fuelling and provisioning light aircraft.
 There is a second, smaller apron where cargo aircraft and private aircraft are often parked.
 There are also spaces for smaller aircraft for flying schools and privately owned aircraft separate from the main two aprons.

+The airport's main terminal is currently being expanded to serve 12.4 million passengers per year.
+This will include a new security area, further remote parking stands, and a new western wing, connected to the main terminal building.